open-feature/java-sdk-contrib/hooks/open-telemetry/README.md

 Both successful and failed flag evaluations will add a span event named `feature_flag` with evaluation details such as flag key, provider name and variant.
 Failed evaluations can be allowed to set span status to `ERROR`.
 You can configure this behavior through`TracesHookOptions`.

+#### Custom dimensions (attributes)

-Further, you can write your own logic to extract custom dimensions from [flag evaluation metadata](https://github.com/open-feature/spec/blob/main/specification/types.md#flag-metadata) by setting a callback to `TracesHookOptions.dimensionExtractor`.
+You can write your own logic to extract custom dimensions from [flag evaluation metadata](https://github.com/open-feature/spec/blob/main/specification/types.md#flag-metadata) by setting a callback to `dimensionExtractor`.
 Extracted dimensions will be added to successful falg evaluation spans.

 ```java